python/devguide/developer-workflow/communication-channels.rst

      should go to the python-list_ or python-help_ mailing lists, or the ``Help`` category on the forum.

-For looking at old posts on the mailing lists, python-dev_, python-committers_, and python-ideas_ all use Mailman 3, and are hence accessible via the Mailman 3 `web gateway`_.
+Old threads in the python-dev_, python-committers_, and python-ideas_ mailing lists can be accessed through the Mailman 3 `web gateway`_.

 The python-checkins_ mailing list sends out an email for every commit to Python's various repositories from https://github.com/python/cpython.
 Many core developers